Pros and cons of using a mortgage broker

 Let’s go into some more detail on the pros for using a mortgage broker in Canada:

-- Easy: Meeting with a mortgage broker has never been easier.
-Usually, you’ll need one meeting, and it can be in person or over the phone, whichever is best for you.
-Any documentation that is required can usually be sent through email, further streamlining the process.
+- Convenience and flexibility: To work with a broker, you usually need one meeting, and it can be in person or over the phone, whichever is easy for you.
+Most documentation can be handled digitally, which reduces paperwork and makes the process easier to fit into your schedule.

-- Independent: Since brokers are independent and don’t work for individual lenders, they can offer impartial advice on a broad range of lenders.
+- Impartial guidance: Since brokers are independent and don’t work for individual lenders, they can offer impartial advice on a broad range of lenders.
 They can also advise you on which mortgage products are best for you, and tell you how much mortgage you can afford.

 Cons of using a mortgage broker